 Go to sleep, nothing you can do now.

-After an easy Friday morning at work, a quick stop at home to pick up Wendy and all my gear and the journey up to Coniston started, a journey that realistically started 5 years ago when we decided that we needed to do something about our fitness and we found the Couch to 5K running program on the NHS website.
+After an easy Friday morning at work, a quick stop at home to pick up Wendy and all my gear, the journey up to Coniston started, a journey that realistically started 5 years ago when we decided that we needed to do something about our fitness and we found the Couch to 5K running program on the NHS website.

-We arrived in good time and after parking the car headed over to the huge marquee for registration where the mandatory kit was checked (full waterproofs and all the usual bits and pieces) and I was given this years map and road book plus a few other bits and pieces.
-After being weighed just in case of medical emergency (this being written on our wristband) and not seeing anyone we knew yet as it was still quiet early, we checked in to the Bed and Breakfast 15 minutes away along a few very windy roads near Hawkshead.
+We arrived in good time and after parking the car headed over to the huge marquee for registration where the mandatory kit was checked (full waterproofs and all the usual bits and pieces) and I was given this year’s map and road book plus a few other bits and pieces.
+After being weighed just in case of medical emergency (this being written on our wristband) and not seeing anyone we knew yet as it was still quite early, we checked in to the Bed and Breakfast 15 minutes away along a few very windy roads near Hawkshead.

-It didn’t take us long to get settled in to the excellent High Grassings Country House so after a quick brew and a few obligatory photos we meandered back to Coniston to watch the start of the LL100, the 100 mile big brother to the LL50.
+It didn’t take us long to get settled into the excellent High Grassings Country House so after a quick brew and a few obligatory photos we meandered back to Coniston to watch the start of the LL100, the 100-mile big brother to the LL50.

 Crowds lined the street outside John Ruskin School near the start and silence fell as the now traditional sound of a lone tenor sang Nessun Dorma (Non Shall Sleep), a fitting tribute to those were about to embark on such a huge task.
 As the final notes drifted tensions and emotions were high and then to a huge cheer from everyone present they were off.

-The area was buzzing and a short while later the kids race set off, Mr Fox leading them out and back through the rain, smiles all round from future runners big and small.
+The area was buzzing and a short while later the kids’ race set off, Mr Fox leading them out and back through the rain, smiles all round from future runners big and small.

 The rain started to come down a bit more and I couldn’t help but feel for the guys and girls that had only just started their race, about to head through the night in the pouring rain.

-After another quick stop at the B and B we made our way into Hawkshead village to the Queens Head where I’d booked dinner, not wanting the hassle of organising anything the night before the race.
+After another quick stop at the B and B, we made our way into Hawkshead village to the Queens Head where I’d booked dinner, not wanting the hassle of organising anything the night before the race.
 Keeping it simple we both had a single pint of beer and Fish and Chips, both of which were excellent and just what I needed before spending the rest of the evening sorting out kit, distracting myself with random bits and pieces on the internet and chilling out before getting some sleep.

 No sooner had I drifted off than it was time to get up.
-A pot of Wolfies Coconut and Lime porridge kick started race day then it was the quick journey to Coniston where Wendy dropped me off before heading back to the B and B for her breakfast.
+A pot of Wolfies Coconut and Lime porridge kick-started race day then it was the quick journey to Coniston where Wendy dropped me off before heading back to the B and B for her breakfast.

-The obligatory run brief was given by Marc, a very relaxed affair which helped us first timers get relaxed, thankfully there were no last minute changes and although it was a little damp at the moment we were told the forecast was for the weather to brighten up throughout the day.
+The obligatory run brief was given by Marc, a very relaxed affair which helped us first timers get relaxed, thankfully there were no last-minute changes and although it was a little damp at the moment we were told the forecast was for the weather to brighten up throughout the day.